 Vestibular dysfunction occurs when the vestibular system in the inner ear is not functioning properly.
-The vestibular system plays a critical role in maintaining balance and coordination and stabilizing gaze when head is moving.
-If this system is impaired, you can experience vertigo (sensation of spinning), dizziness, nausea, vomiting, imbalance, vision changes and light- headedness.
+The vestibular system plays a critical role in maintaining balance and coordination and stabilizing gaze when the head is moving.
+If your system is impaired, you can experience vertigo (sensation of spinning), dizziness, nausea, vomiting, imbalance, vision changes and lightheadedness.

-Physiotherapists who are trained in vestibular rehabilitation provide assessment and treatment for the following vestibular dysfunctions:
+Physiotherapists that are trained in vestibular rehabilitation provide a thorough assessment and treatment for the following vestibular dysfunctions: